What to Expect With a Brake Inspection

+Many ask: what is the minimum brake pad thickness to pass inspection?
 One of the requirements for the state inspection is that the brake pads must be more than 2/32 of an inch thick.
 In addition to the brake pad thickness, the rotor thickness is checked out.
 The technician will also make sure that the brakes aren’t dragging and there’s nothing else that could potentially be a safety issue.
 Aside from thin brake pads or rotors, another common cause for brake failure is a sticking caliper piston.
 Salt or sand that’s tracked into the car can get sprayed up into this part of the brake system and cause it to not work properly.
 Water getting inside brake slides can also cause the brakes to dysfunction.

 Culprits of Sub-Optimal Brake Performance

 Beyond the safety checks for brakes, there are also performance-related checks that a mechanic would conduct for a complete, hands-on brake inspection.
 Uneven brake pads or a slipping brake slide will cause premature deterioration of these parts of the brake system, so you’ll get less mileage out of these parts, but these won’t result in a failure of the state inspection for the brakes.

 Dale Gilbert, a technician at our One Loudoun location who’s been a mechanic for 20 years, has seen some interesting cases of brake wear and tear in his time.
 Occasionally, he’s seen cars come in with brake rotors that have been worn so much that they are literally paper-thin.
 In one strange case, the brake rotor had become completely detached!
 These types of extremes are unlikely to come up if you have your brakes inspected regularly.